Tristram Hunt Standing Down - Guido Fawkes

 Another one bites the dust: Tristram Hunt, once briefly a Labour leadership contender, is standing down from parliament to become director of the V&A. In 2015 Hunt beat second-place UKIP by only 5,000 votes.
 Stoke-on-Trent voted 69% to Leave in the referendum – by 81,000 votes to 36,000.
-Another bumper Brexit by-election, will Paul Nuttall be tempted?
+Another bumper Brexit by-election – Nigel Farage’s spokesman tells Guido he won’t run, will Paul Nuttall be tempted?

 READ: Tristram’s resignation letter in full: